About Hair Loss

 -Lack of circulation

--Lack of nutrients
+-Lack of nutritional elements

 -Hereditary